AEXFoundation/morph/README.md

 ## Features

-- **Node-Based Architecture**: Chain filters together to create complex processing pipelines
 - **Command-Line Interface**: Seamlessly integrate into any workflow or automation script
 - **Extensible Filter Library**: Designed to support a vast collection of composable image filters
 - **Universal Integration**: Works with any application or development environment

 ## Status

-Morph is currently in early development.
+Morph is currently in development.
 Check back soon for updates!

 ## Contributing